tarikjabiri/js-dxf/README.md

 Supported entities: line, polyline, arc, circle and text.
 Supported colors: red, green, cyan, blue, magenta and white.
-3 line type out of the box (CONTINOUS, DASHED, DOTTED) with the ability to add a custom line type.
+3 line type out of the box (CONTINUOUS, DASHED, DOTTED) with the ability to add a custom line type.

 ```javascript
 let d = new Drawing();